On August 25, 2016, the National Park Service Turns 100!

 California

-Must see: Lassen Peak, the largest plug dome volcano in the world.
+Lassen Volcanic — Must see: Lassen Peak, the largest plug dome volcano in the world.
 Bubbling mud pots.
 Pools of boiling water.
 Geothermal area Bumpass Hell.
+About 14 hours from Phoenix.

-Must see: Giant redwoods, the tallest trees in the world, living up to 700 years and growing to more than 370 feet.
+Redwood — Must see: Giant redwoods, the tallest trees in the world, living up to 700 years and growing to more than 370 feet.
 Rocky beaches.
-Sand Dunes.
+Sand dunes.
+About 16 hours from Phoenix.

-Must see: Half Dome, Yosemite Falls, El Capitan, Bridal Veil Falls.
+Yosemite — Must see: Half Dome, Yosemite Falls, El Capitan, Bridal Veil Falls.
+About 11 hours from Phoenix.

-Must see: Scotty’s Castle, Leadfield ghost town, 20-mule team wagon display at Harmony Borax Works.
-Note: The highest ambient temperature ever recorded on Earth, 134 degrees, was reached here in 1913
+Death Valley — Must see: Scotty's Castle, Leadfield ghost town, 20-mule team wagon display at Harmony Borax Works.
+Note: The highest ambient temperature ever recorded on Earth, 134 degrees, was reached here in 1913.
+About 7 hours from Phoenix.

 Colorado

-Must see: Long Peak, Moomaw Glacier, Timberlake Falls, Beaver Creek Visitor Center.
+Rocky Mountain — Must see: Long Peak, Moomaw Glacier, Timberlake Falls, Beaver Creek Visitor Center.
 Note: The Park contains more than 100 peaks that rise above 11,000 feet.
+About 13.5 hours from Phoenix.

 Nevada

-Must see: Lehman Caves.
+Great Basin — Must see: Lehman Caves.
 Bristlecone pines.
 Lexington Arch.
 Wheeler Peak.
+About 9.5 hours from Phoenix.

-Although not technically a National Park, be sure to visit Lake Mead National Recreation Area located in southeastern Nevada and northwestern Arizona.
+Lake Mead — Although not technically a National Park, be sure to visit Lake Mead National Recreation Area located in southeastern Nevada and northwestern Arizona.
+About 4.5 hours from Phoenix to Lake Mead Marina.

 Utah

-Must see: The more than 2,000 sandstone arches, bridges, towers, and other rock formations including Delicate Arch, Balanced Rock, Elephant Butte, and Three Gossips.
+Arches — Must see: The more than 2,000 sandstone arches, bridges, towers, and other rock formations including Delicate Arch, Balanced Rock, Elephant Butte, and Three Gossips.
+About 8.5 hours from Phoenix.

-Must see: Erosion-formed hoodoos, Bryce Amphitheater, Yovimpa Point, Rainbow Point.
+Bryce Canyon — Must see: Erosion-formed hoodoos, Bryce Amphitheater, Yovimpa Point, Rainbow Point.
+About 7–8 hours from Phoenix.

-Must see: Waterpocket Fold.
+Capitol Reef — Must see: Waterpocket Fold.
 Fruita District.
 Cliffs, canyons, domes, and bridges.
+About 8 hours from Phoenix.

-Must see: Sandstone Monoliths, Rock arches, Slot canyons and Great White throne.
+Zion — Must see: Sandstone monoliths, rock arches, slot canyons and Great White Throne.
+About 6.5–8 hours from Phoenix.

 On August 25, 1916, President Woodrow Wilson signed a bill that mandated the agency "to conserve the scenery and the natural and historic objects and wildlife therein, and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."